subramanyakrishna/seleniumautotweet/README.md

 The Path for text box and button changes as tweeter changes please update if it's not working.
-Tips to update: use role="textbox" and role="button" attribute to search correct buttons. use copy xpath method in chrome developer tools environment.yml is added to check my conda environment, Please create a issue if any problem persist.
+Tips to update: use role="textbox" and role="button" attribute to search correct buttons.
+Use copy xpath method in chrome developer tools. environment.yml is added to check my conda environment, Please create a issue if any problem persist.